-1. Vegetables are nutrient dense.
+2. Vegetables are nutrient-dense.
 Vegetables pack a lot of nutrition into a minimum of calories.
-For a measly 35 calories (the amount in one little teaspoon of butter), you can get a half cup of vegetables that contains a wide variety of vitamins, minerals, and health-building substances, called phytonutrients – not to mention a lot of flavor.
+For a measly 35 calories, you can get a half cup of vegetables that contains a wide variety of vitamins, minerals, and health-building substances, called phytonutrients – not to mention a lot of flavor.
 Load up on legumes (the family of beans, peas, and lentils).
-Second only to soy, legumes are the best plant source of proteins, fiber, and iron, in addition to being high in folic acid.
+Second, only to soy, legumes are the best plant source of proteins, fiber, and iron, in addition to being high in folate.

 LOVE THOSE SWEET POTATOES

 A good source of protein, fiber, beta carotene, vitamin C, folate and calcium, sweet potatoes are a nutritious and tasty family food and merit a place in our “Top Twelve Foods” list.
 Contrary to their name, sweet potatoes are not botanically a potato, but rather a root.
 Though white potatoes contain much more niacin, sweet potatoes are overall more nutritious: They are lower in carbs and higher in fiber, beta carotene, folic acid, and calcium.
 Like potatoes, sweet potatoes are best stored in a cool, dry pantry.
 If refrigerated, they lose their taste.

 3. Veggies are a dieter’s best partner.
 Vegetables get top billing on any diet because most are “free foods,” meaning you can eat an unlimited amount.
 Why this lean indulgence?
 Because of a neat little biochemical quirk that only veggies enjoy: the body uses almost as many calories to digest vegetables as there are in vegetables in the first place.
 You’ll use up most of the 26 calories in a tomato just chewing, swallowing, and digesting it.